 I replied, “I agree to marry you because Uncle Ervil prophesied it was what God wanted me to do to help build up the kingdom of God on earth.”

 I don’t remember anything else about that time with homely Homer, except that I didn’t feel good about it!
-The whole event was a bummer for me.
-It left me off-balance and with a feeling of nervous nausea in the pit of my troubled mind and nervous stomach.
+The whole event was a bummer.
+It left me off-balance with anxious nausea in the pit of my troubled mind and nervous stomach.
 Some date, right?

 For one thing, it wasn’t at all like I had fantasized — not at all how I had romanticized matrimony and meeting my future husband would be.
 Instead, I didn’t look forward to being Homer Babbitt’s wife/ plural wife.
 “Why did God want me to do something that seemed so unnatural,” is what I would have asked myself if I knew enough to ask questions.